Merox: Flow diagram

 The Merox reactor is a vertical vessel containing a bed of charcoal granules that have been impregnated with the UOP catalyst.
 The charcoal granules may be impregnated with the catalyst in situ or they may be purchased from UOP as pre-impregnated with the catalyst.
 An alkaline environment is provided by caustic being pumped into reactor on an intermittent, as needed basis.

 The jet fuel or kerosene feedstock from the top of the caustic prewash vessel is injected with compressed air and enters the top of the Merox reactor vessel along with any injected caustic.
 The mercaptan oxidation reaction takes place as the feedstock percolates downward over the catalyst.
 The reactor effluent flows through a caustic settler vessel where it forms a bottom layer of aqueous caustic solution and an upper layer of water-insoluble sweetened product.

 The caustic solution remains in the caustic settler so that the vessel contains a reservoir for the supply of caustic that is intermittently pumped into the reactor to maintain the alkaline environment.

 The sweetened product from the caustic settler vessel flows through a water wash vessel to remove any entrained caustic as well as any other unwanted water-soluble substances, followed by flowing through a salt bed vessel to remove any entrained water and finally through a clay filter vessel.
-The clay filter removes any oil-soluble substances, nonmetallic compounds (especially copper) and particulate matter, which might prevent meeting jet fuel product specifications.
+The clay filter removes any oil-soluble substances, non-metallic compounds (especially copper) and particulate matter, which might prevent meeting jet fuel product specifications.

 The pressure maintained in the reactor is injected air will completely dissolve in the feedstock at the operating temperature.